-Thank you to one of the authors, Hope Bolinger, for providing me with a copy in exchange for an honest review.
+Thank you to the publisher, Algonquin Young Readers, for providing me with a copy in exchange for an honest review.

 Release Date: 18th August 2020

 TW: It discusses a lot of sensitive topics due to the nature of the book, such as body dysmorphia, mental illness, discrimination, and more.

 We all experience the world in a body, but we don’t usually take the time to explore what it really means to have and live within one.
 Just as every person has a unique personality, every person has a unique body, and every body tells its own story.
 In Body Talk, thirty-seven writers, models, actors, musicians, and artists share essays, lists, comics, and illustrations—about everything from size and shape to scoliosis, from eating disorders to cancer, from sexuality and gender identity to the use of makeup as armor.
 Together, they contribute a broad variety of perspectives on what it’s like to live in their particular bodies—and how their bodies have helped to inform who they are and how they move through the world. ~ Goodreads

 As someone who doesn’t read a lot of non-fiction or anthologies, this book was a beautiful surprise and I absolutely loved it.
 The contributions throughout vary as much in topic as they do in format which made it a really easy and interesting reading.
 There will be stories that you relate to, stories that open your eyes to experiences you haven’t shared, stories that make you feel less alone, stories that make you smile, make you laugh, make you cry.
 It encourages you to embrace the body that you were given as well as to celebrate each body’s uniqueness and wonder in the most perfect way.